orbeon/orbeon-forms-doc/Form-Builder-~-Formulas.md

 ## XPath expressions

-XPath is a standard _expression language_ for XML.
+Formulas in Orbeon Forms are expressed using *XPath*, a standard _expression language_ for XML.
 It does not allow you to _modify_ XML data, but it allows you to _query_ XML data and compute values.

 In general you don't need to know about XPath in Form Builder, with the exception of some properties in the Control Settings and Section Settings dialogs.
 XPath expressions are considered an advanced feature of Form Builder, which might require some programming knowledge.

 *NOTE: Incorrect XPath expressions may cause the form to behave improperly, so caution must be applied.*

+## Where do formulas appear?

-## Control Settings dialog
+### Control Settings dialog

 In the Control Details dialog, XPath expressions are used to specify the following aspects of a control: